Old Vines = Fine Wines

 Australia wasn’t entirely immune to Phylloxera but the Hunter Valley, South Australia and Western Australia were all spared, meaning that Australia – and the Hunter in particular – has the largest acreage of old vines on their own roots in the world.
 Northeast Victoria, McLaren Vale and the Barossa can also claim the same.

 At Tyrrell’s Ashmans property in the Hunter Valley, the average age of our vineyards is over 60 years, with five blocks of vineyards well over 100 years and all producing extraordinary wines.
 These vines are all planted on their own roots and are all “dry grown” (unirrigated).
 The oldest vineyard on this property, the 4 Acre block, was planted back in 1879, and in a normal year this vineyard produces a bit over one bottle per vine.
-The oldest vineyard in the Hunter is the Stevens Old Patch planted in 1867.
-Tyrrell’s don’t own the dirt but we make the wine.
+The oldest vineyard in the Tyrrell’s stable and in the Hunter is the Old Patch, planted in 1867.

-So next time you head to the Hunter visit Tyrrell’s, grab a glass, go stand in one of our old-vine vineyards and know that no one else outside of Australia can do what you’re doing.
+So next time you head to the Hunter visit Tyrrell’s, grab a glass, go and look at one of our old-vine vineyards and know that no one else outside of Australia can do what you’re doing.